Working on Wellness (WOW!) at Work is Meredith’s faculty/staff wellness program. The program is open to all Meredith employees.

 Available to all employees who are members of WOW!
 Semester membership fee is $45 and provides access to all classes offered per semester.
 See below for a listing of group classes being offered for the Fall 2014 Semester that will run from Monday, August 18, 2014 through Tuesday, November 25, 2014.
-You have two weeks to participate in any of these offerings without paying the semester fee.
-You may submit your Fall semester membership fee at any time but will be due by September 1, 2014.
+Registration has been extended through September 15, 2014.
 Please submit your membership fee to Pat Clements, 111 Johnson Hall.
 Cash or check made out to Meredith College with “Fall WOW!” in memo.

 T’ai Chi, 12 -1 p.m., Weatherspoon Gym (Kresge Auditorium may be utilized as needed throughout semester) – Honey Music